Enhancing CMB map reconstruction and power spectrum estimation with convolutional neural networks: Results: Homogeneous case

 Figure \ref{fig:correlaciones} shows the cross-correlation coefficient between WienerNet and the exact WF using the set of hyperparameters specified above.
 In both cases, a decorrelation is observed at the scale $\ell = 3500$, where the noise level is several orders of magnitude greater than the signal.
 However, for a neural network trained with a larger training set and a different version of the Adam optimizer (Model 2), the decorrelation is less pronounced at those scales.
 Nevertheless, the observed decorrelation of the neural network compared to the exact Wiener Filter comes from the masked region, as represented by the dotted lines in Figure \ref{fig:correlaciones}.
 In this case, the cross-correlation coefficient was calculated in the unmasked region and remains equal to 1 across all scales.

 In Figure \ref{fig:residuo1}, the first and second panels show the filtered map with the exact WF and the neural network, respectively, for a specific example of a signal map.
+In both methods, the reconstruction of large-scale modes in the masked region, particularly at the border, is clear, while the reconstruction of small-scale modes is comparatively less noticeable.
+This produces a ''blurring effect'' on the reconstructed map.
 The third panel shows that the pixel difference between the filtered maps produced by WienerNet and the exact WF is more pronounced in the masked region.
 This observation holds true for both WienerNet optimization models (Model 1 and Model 2).

 For that specific map example, the difference between the exact WF and WienerNet with Model 1 has a mean equal to $-0.58$ and a standard deviation equal to $9.54$.
 At the same time, the difference between the exact WF and WienerNet with Model 2 has a mean equal to $-0.37$ and a standard deviation equal to $7.88$.
 The histograms illustrating these map differences are shown in Figure \ref{fig:histograma1}.